MetaDocencia/SitioWeb/content/en/alta-ca/4-2025/index.md

 # ALTa Ciencia Abierta 4 2025

+**Our ALTa Open Science training cohorts are temporarily suspended.
+We invite you to join our [Slack](https://w3id.org/metadocencia/slack) for more news.**

-**Together with NASA, MetaDocencia invites people from Spanish-speaking communities to join 6-week online training cohorts to extend the principles of Open Science in Latin America and beyond.**
+Together with NASA, MetaDocencia invites people from Spanish-speaking communities to join 6-week online training cohorts to extend the principles of Open Science in Latin America and beyond.

 ALTa Ciencia Abierta (Latin America Transforms to Open Science, by its Spanish acronym) mission focuses on building contextualized knowledge around different topics with a local perspective, thinking about situations and examples from our experience in Latin America.